rubyonjets/jets-docs/_docs/jobs/schedule.md

 end
 ```

-The `rate` expressions create AWS Schedule Events.
+The `rate` expressions create AWS Scheduled Events.
 AWS manages the scheduler for you.
 It's "serverless".

 Each method in the class creates a distinct lambda function which will handle the processing.